AjithPanneerselvam/Distributor-Problem/README.md

 - Simplified the command `PERMISSIONS D3 < D2 < D1` to `PERMISSIONS D3 < D2`, as my program understands that D2 is a subset of D1 from the previous commands.

-## **Output Format**

-Output will be displayed in the terminal along with the input, when app.py is executed.

 ## **Algorithm**

 This section will talk about few areas of the algorithm which dominates the space and running time of the program.